- 1 What is Cold Pressed Juice?

 “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

 Home pressed juices give you more juice and they last much longer in the fridge!
-The best cold-pressed juicer, in my opinion, is The Biochef Axis juicer, which you can find more info about here.
+The best cold-pressed juicer, in my opinion, is The Mod Cold Press Juicer, I use it at home and absolutely love it!
+You can find more info about here.

 How to Make Cold-Pressed Juice